apache/tvm/docs/dev/index.rst

 How Tos
 -------
-This section contains a collection of tips about how to work on various areas of the tvm stack.
+This section contains a collection of tips about how to work on various areas of the TVM stack.

 .. toctree::
    :maxdepth: 1